michaelfranz/springai-actions/PLAN-SCENARIO-DW.md

 ### Phase 4 Completion Checklist

 ```
-[ ] All tasks marked complete
+[x] All tasks marked complete (4.10 skipped - no current use case)
-[ ] All new tests passing
+[x] All new tests passing
-[ ] Configuration documented
+[x] Configuration documented in README.md
-[ ] Cold-start behavior documented
+[x] Cold-start behavior documented in README.md
-[ ] Phase status updated to ✅ in overview table
+[x] Phase status updated to ✅ in overview table
 ```

 ---